cloudfoundry/docs-cfcr/docs/installing/gcp/deploying-bosh-gcp.md

 Perform the following steps to set up your Google Cloud Shell environment:

-1. Install the latest version of [Terraform](https://www.terraform.io/intro/getting-started/install.html).
-You must have Terraform v0.10.2 or greater to perform the procedures in this topic.
 1. Log in to the GCP Console.
 1. From the left-hand navigation, click **VPC network**.
 1. Click **Create VPC Network**.